davidaknowles/tf_net/README.md

 ### Usage

 The script `run_all.sh` will in principle run all of these steps for you.
+Realistically you'll want to train each TF model (and probably do the DNase pre-processing) on a cluster since this is pretty time consuming (10ish hours).

 1. Set a data location, e.g. add something like the following to your ~/.bash_profile
 ```